 So, now you can rely on Google Analytics 4 even as industry changes like restrictions on cookies and identifiers create gaps in your data.

 Why do we still need to add a dash of marketing imagination?

 Although Google Analytics 4 can automatically alert you to significant trends in your data – like products seeing rising demand because of new customer needs – you still need a dash of marketing imagination to anticipate the future actions that your customers may take.
 For example, Google’s advanced machine learning models can calculate churn probability, but you still need to dream up new ways to efficiently invest in retaining customers at a time when marketing budgets are under pressure.

 Google is continuing to add new predictive metrics, like the potential revenue you could earn from a particular group of customers.
 But, you still need to create audiences to reach higher value customers.
 And even if Google Analytics 4 can analyze why some customers are likely to spend more than others, you still need the experience to tell you marketing team how they can improve your results.

-Nevertheless, you are in a much stronger position that I was in 2000.
+Nevertheless, you are in a much stronger position than I was in 2000.
 You have access to tools and resources that weren’t available 20 years ago.
-Now, all you have to do is use them to get more complete understanding of how customers interact with your business.
+Now, all you have to do is use them to get a more complete understanding of how customers interact with your business.
 And, then apply your smarter insights to improve your marketing decisions and get a better ROMI.